K9 Nose Work®

 It is so much fun!
 For both ends of the leash.

-No prior training is required, and reactive or shy dogs are welcome.
 Each dog works one at a time, so they can learn at their own pace in a low stress environment.
 Whether you’re in it for the fun or the ribbons, we’d love to sniff out the possibilities with you.

 About Dogology's Nose Work Program